 6.3.
-The New Guild Multi Academy Trust will support all pupils by:-
+The New Guild Multi Academy Trust will support all pupils by:

-6.4.
 Ensuring the content of the curriculum includes social and emotional aspects of learning;

-- 6.5.
-Ensuring a comprehensive curriculum response to e-safety, enabling pupils and parents to learn about the risks of new technologies and social media and how to use these responsibly; - 6.6.
-Ensuring that child protection is included in the curriculum to help pupils stay safe, recognise when they do not feel safe, identify who they can talk to and where they can get help from; - 6.7.
-Ensuring access to a number of appropriate adults to approach if they are in difficulties; - 6.8.
-Building confidence, resilience and independence; - 6.9.
-Encouraging development of self-esteem and assertiveness while not condoning aggression or bullying; - 6.10.
-Ensuring repeated hate incidents, e.g. racist, homophobic, gender or disability-based bullying, are considered under child protection procedures; - 6.11.
-Liaising and working together with other support services and those agencies involved in safeguarding children; and - 6.12.
-Monitoring children who have been identified as having welfare or protection concerns and providing appropriate support.
+- Ensuring a comprehensive curriculum response to e-safety, enabling pupils and parents to learn about the risks of new technologies and social media and how to use these responsibly; - Ensuring that child safeguarding/protection, including on line safety, is included in the curriculum to help pupils stay safe, recognise when they do not feel safe, identify who they can talk to and where they can get help from; - Ensuring access to a number of appropriate adults to approach if they are in difficulties; - Building confidence, resilience and independence; - Encouraging development of self-esteem and assertiveness while not condoning aggression or bullying; - Ensuring repeated hate incidents, e.g. racist, homophobic, gender or disability-based bullying, are considered under child protection procedures; - Liaising and working together with other support services and those agencies involved in safeguarding children; and - Monitoring children who have been identified as having welfare or protection concerns and providing appropriate support.